cgat-developers/cgat-core/docs/getting_started/Installation.rst

 The installation script will put everything under the specified location.
 It needs ?
 GB of disk space and it takes about 7 minutes to complete.
 The aim of the script is to provide a portable installation that does not interfere with the existing software.
-As a result, you will have a conda environment working with the CGAT Pipelines which can be enabled on demand according to your needs.
+As a result, you will have a conda environment working with the CGAT-core which can be enabled on demand according to your needs.

 .. _getting_started-Manual: